ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 1. Provide an interface for connection to a Database
 1. Provide an interface to support Database CRUD (Create, Read, Update, Delete) operation
 1. Provide an interface to support a custom SQL
-1. Provide an interface to call Database functions
+1. Provide an interface to call Database functions.

 [**Link to design**](https://github.com/mosip/mosip/blob/master/docs/design/kernel/kernel-dataaccess.md)